 - Can you perform any other work?
 If you are unable to perform your past work, the SSA will assess your ability to perform other types of work based on your age, education, and work experience.

 Now that you know the answer to the question, “Is anxiety a permanent disability?” it’s important to seek medical treatment and document your disabling symptoms to increase your chances of getting disability benefits.
-If you feel overwhelmed by the process, consider consulting with a licensed therapist to help you throughout the whole process.
+If you feel overwhelmed by the process, just contact Cedarway Therapy and their anxiety Therapy Toronto service will help you throughout the whole process.

 Call Cedarway Therapy today to learn more about how we can help you.
 We offer various services to assist people with anxiety and other mental health disorders.
 This includes psychotherapy, group therapy, and medication management.
 Our team of experienced professionals can help you receive the care that you need in order to live a happier and more productive life!
 Get in touch with us today!